MotherOfChaos/Life-Operating-System/TRANSFER_README_CURRENT.md

 # 🚀 TRANSFER PACKAGE - READ THIS FIRST

 **For Next Claude:** This is your briefing package.
-Read this, then read the other 2 files.
+Read this, then read the other files.

+---

+## ⚠️ CRITICAL: CLAUDE DESKTOP vs CLAUDE.AI WEB

+**This chat is on:** claude.ai website OR Claude Desktop app?

+### If CLAUDE.AI WEB (website):
+- ✅ Sarah uploaded 3 files to start this chat
+- ✅ Read them to get context
+- ✅ Authenticate with phrase below
+- ✅ GitHub automation works (pull/push)
+- ❌ "Good morning" automation NOT available (Desktop only)

+### If CLAUDE DESKTOP (app on computer):
+- ✅ "Good morning" triggers full automation (email + brief)
+- ✅ "Hi M" / "Hey M" = regular chat
+- ✅ Instructions in `.claude/instructions.md` on GitHub
+- ✅ Slash commands available (like `/morning`)

+**Most chats are WEB, where you need uploaded files to start.** Desktop is for morning automation only.

 ---